mpartipilo/tikatours_src/data/extracted/content/regions/regions/samegrelo/index.en.md

 the Kingdom of Colchis, featuring in Greek mythology as the rim of the world and the mysterious country where the Argonauts sailed in pursuit of the Golden Fleece.
 It was also in Colchis that the first Georgian money was minted – the Colchian tetri.
-In the 16th century, Samegrelo was ruled by Georgian dynasty, Dadiani, their castle\-like palace can still be visited in Zugdidi.
+In the 16th century, Samegrelo was ruled by Georgian dynasty, Dadiani, their castle-like palace can still be visited in Zugdidi.

 ### Geography and climate

-The region is divided into a low\-lying land to the west around the major seaport of Poti and a hilly northern section bordering Svaneti.
+The region is divided into a low-lying land to the west around the major seaport of Poti and a hilly northern section bordering Svaneti.
 The main rivers are the Rioni, Enguri and Tskhenistskali.
 The Kolkheti National Park covers a large area of the coastal plain within the region, with more than half the park made up of